 The noodle block.

-Has a very nice curry scent.
+Has a very nice sweet and spicy scent.